IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Managing-mt.md

         Several videos of how to use VMware Cloud Director Availability (VCDA) are included in the product documentation, including this one that illustrates <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-vcda-migrating-cloudtocloud-vmaas" target="_blank">migration from the VCF as a Service multitenant instance to a VCF as a Service single-tenant instance</a>

-    There are 2 **Add-on services** included in this VDC instance:
+    There are two **Add-on services** included in this VDC instance:

     - **VMware Cloud Director Availability**

-        VMware Cloud Director Availability (VCDA) delivers simple, secure, and cost effective migration and disaster recovery protection of workloads.
+        VMware Cloud Director Availability (VCDA) delivers simple, secure, and cost-effective migration and disaster recovery protection of workloads.
 The VCDA service is included by default in all multitenant VDCs and optionally included in single-tenant VCF as a Service Cloud Director sites at no charge.
 Learn more about VCDA <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-tenant-vcda" target="_blank">here</a>.

     - **Veeam Backup and Replication**

         **Veeam Backup and Replication Always-On Enterprise** provides data centers with high-speed recovery and data loss avoidance.
 This service seamlessly integrates as a managed solution to help enterprises achieve high availability and provides recovery points for applications and data.
 By using this service, enterprises control the backup of all virtual machines (VMs) for their infrastructure directly from the Veeam console.
-For multitenant instances, Veeam is installed site where the VDC is provisioned.
-Learn more about Veeam and the simple install process <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-tenant-veeam" target="_blank">here</a>.
+For multitenant instances, Veeam is installed on the site where the VDC is provisioned.
+Learn more about Veeam and the installation process <a href="https://cloud.ibm.com/docs/vmware-service?topic=vmware-service-tenant-veeam" target="_blank">here</a>.

     ![](_attachments/ip-vmware-VCFaaS-addOnServices.png)